matloff/fastStat/README.md

 ```

-Ah, even these professional athletes, tend to gain weight as they age,
+Ah, even these professional athletes tend to gain weight as they age,
 something like a pound per year.

-**BUT WHAT ABOUT THOSE CLASSICAL ASSUMPTIONS FOR THE LINEAR MODEL?**
-Do they matter?
+**BUT WHAT ABOUT THOSE ABOVE CLASSICAL ASSUMPTIONS FOR THE LINEAR MODEL?**  Do they matter?

 On the one hand, the answer is "Not much."